apache/carbondata/docs/datamap/bloomfilter-datamap-guide.md

   ```

 Disable Datamap
 > The datamap by default is enabled.
 To support tuning on query, we can disable a specific datamap during query to observe whether we can gain performance enhancement from it.
-This will only take effect current session.
+This is effective only for current session.

   ```
   // disable the datamap